 The following information is relating to Dermal Filler as opposed to Muscle Relaxant.
 This is a distinction that needs to be made, even for clients who have been having treatments for years but are not properly informed.

 Dermal filler is a volumising gel product.
-Almost all the filler used in Australia and the world alike is Hyaluronic Acid based dermal filler.
+Almost all the filler used in Australia and the world is alike.
 It is the safest, most predictable of all products and has its own reversing agent just in case.

 During your consultation with myself or any of our experts at b clinic, your concerns and possible treatment can be explored further.
 There are always many potential solutions to a concern, and this is part of the process to be discussed in the consultation and future treatments.